SPptl/edtube/README.md

    npm start
    ```

-   Frontend will start on `http://localhost:3000`
+   The frontend will start on `http://localhost:3000`

+## Usage

+1. Open your browser and go to `http://localhost:3000`
+2. Browse trending videos on the home page
+3. Use the search bar to find specific videos
+4. Click on any video to watch it
+5. View related videos on the video player page

-## 📁 Project Structure
+## Project Structure

 ```
 edtube/